MaartenPJ/ADS-portfolio/README.md

 ## 4.2 Configuring a model
-The exact shape of the CNN was decided experimentally, as is described [here].
+The exact shape of the CNN was decided experimentally, as is described [here].\
 The amount of 2 convolutional layers was ideal, because the accuracy, precision and recall scores were better, than with 0 or 1 convolutional layers.
-More than 2 convolutional layers led to more overfitting.
+More than 2 convolutional layers led to more overfitting.\
-The
+The same argument holds for 3 hidden linear layers.
+This was the highest amount of linear layers we could add, without noticing significant overfitting in the training curves.

 ## 4.3 Training a model
+In training the first iterations of the model, we noticed the training and validation loss curves started diverging greatly after only a few epochs.
+This is a clear indication of overfitting.
+We theorised the most likely cause of this was that our model was too complex for the amount of data we had.
+To fix this, we tried several different things.\
+We reduced the amount of nodes per linear layer from 1000 down to 100 (a number which stayed until the end of the project).\
+We reduced the size of the samples fed to the models.
+We used a fixed-size mel spectrogram of 801 by 100 "pixels", instead of a full-resolution image.
+This increased the information density of our samples, reducing the chance of the model training on irrelevant patterns, like pixels that contain no data.\
+We used data augmentation to increase the amount of samples.
+Later we found a new, larger dataset, which we also augmented, further increasing our total amount of samples.

-Batch size 64 was chosen after trying several powers of 2, because it generated better scores than 32 and 16 and overfitted less than higher values.
+Batch size 64 was chosen after trying several powers of 2, because it generated better scores than 32 and 16 and overfitted less than higher values.\
+In our experiments, a learning rate of 0.001 was ideal for the CNN's.
+The training curves were quite smooth, but we are also pretty confident, that we reached the global optimum, because a greater learning rate never provided better results.

 ## 4.4 Evaluating a model
 ## 4.5 Visualising the outcome of a model (exploratory)